Pamela Frances Nollen died at the age of 63 on Wednesday, November 25th, 2020 after a courageous three-and-a-half-year battle with pancreatic cancer.

 We would request that in lieu of flowers, contributions be made to the Pamela F. Nollen Fund at St. Philip’s Episcopal School, 105 N. Adams, Beeville, TX 78102, which the family is establishing to provide scholarships and support to the students of St. Philips to honor Pamela’s commitment to education.

-To send flowers to Pamela's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Pamela Frances Nollen, please visit our floral store.